dmfbsh/dmfbsh.github.io/_data_source/Shropshire_Notebook-Churches.md

 This is a church that has suffered at the hands of 19th Century restorers.
 Much of the masonry is medieval, but the windows were all renewed in the 19th Century.
 The porch was added in 1722 and the north chapel in 1820.

-Acton generally means "settlement (farm or estate) by the oaks" and the "Scott" originates from the medieval name Reynold le.
+Acton generally means 'settlement (farm or estate) by the oaks' and the 'Scott' originates from the medieval name Reynold le.
 Scot who held a share in the manor in 1255.

 The settlement was registered as Actune in the Domesday Book.
 ![](../1shropshire/assets/images/churches/2019-07-13_09_45_21_DSC_4603_DxO_L.jpg)